If you have great interpersonal skills and are a resourceful problem-solver, you may be well suited to a career in advice work

 Part-time work is common and flexible working is often available, which may also include job sharing.

 - Some positions, particularly those in the voluntary sector, are only available on temporary contracts due to short-term funding.

-- The work is usually office-based and the quality of the work environment depends on the employer and the funding they have available.
+- The work is usually office-based.
+The quality of your work environment will depend on your employer and the level of funding available.

 - Jobs are available in most towns and cities, but rarely in rural areas.

-Depending on the nature of the advice provided, the following subjects may be helpful:
+Depending on the nature of the advice you're providing, the following subjects may be helpful:

 - social sciences.

 There are some limited opportunities for legal advice apprenticeships.